forem/forem/docs/tests/e2e-tests.md

 ## Custom Cypress commands

 [Cypress custom commands](https://docs.cypress.io/api/cypress-api/custom-commands.html)
-allow you do extend the functionality of the E2E testing framework.
+allow you to extend the functionality of the E2E testing framework.
 In the case of Forem, we need custom commands.
 For example, like creating an article.

 A custom command is prefixed like any Cypress command by `cy.` All custom